 - Their mechanism of action is unclear but they can alter colonic fermentation and inhibit gas-producing bacteria such as Clostridium spp.
 They have an effect on intestinal motility and may also have an anti-inflammatory effect on mucosal cells.

-- They have been shown to reduce flatulence in patients with IBS.
+- They have been shown to modestly reduce symptoms in patients with IBS.

 - The specific strain of bacteria may be important but, on current evidence, it is difficult to advise which strain(s) to use.

 - Antibiotics (eg, metronidazole or rifaximin) can be used to treat small intestinal bacterial overgrowth.

 - Simeticone combined with loperamide may improve gas symptoms in acute diarrhoea.